 Travelling in Bournemouth is key to the student experience.
 You have many affordable and easy options to get around the city.
 Bournemouth has a great public transport system.
 Whether you are going to class, checking out nearby spots, or exploring farther, you can get around easily.
 You can also cycle to make your travels smoother.

 1. Buses: Bournemouth has a large and frequent bus network.
 Multiple companies, like More Bus and Yellow Buses, operate it.
 They provide routes that cover all major areas and student hotspots.
 The buses run at regular intervals – typically every 5 to 10 minutes during peak hours.
 Prices for single fares tend to be very reasonable, starting at around £2.00, but students can save even more by purchasing a travel card or bus pass.
-The Unibus service is for students.
+The Unibus service is for students and has direct links to major universities.

 2. Cycling: Bournemouth is great for biking.
 It has many bike lanes and bike-sharing options.
 Students often choose cycling as a cost-effective and healthy way to travel.
 Bournemouth’s flat terrain and scenic routes make it particularly appealing for cyclists.
 The Beryl Bikes scheme offers flexible and affordable bike hire.
 You can unlock a bike for just £1.
 After that, it costs only 5p per minute.

-Bournemouth’s compact size makes it an ideal city for walking.
+4. Walking: Bournemouth’s compact size makes it an ideal city for walking.
 Most student accommodations are close enough to walk to the university and nearby shops.
-Walking is free, and no travel card is needed.

 Bournemouth has respected universities.
-This makes it a popular spot for students from the UK and around the world.
+This makes it a popular spot for student accommodation in England and around the world.
 The city has many academic programs.
 It also provides great research opportunities and lively student communities.
 Here are the top universities in Bournemouth: